mdb/mdb.github.io/content/blog/2022-12-28-extending-the-gh-cli-with-go.md

 (In my experience, an organization-specific `gh` extension becomes especially attractive when it serves as an interface to other heavily-used GitHub features: GitHub Actions workflows, GitHub pages-hosted JSON endpoints, GitHub secrets, GitHub environments, etc.).

-A big disclaimer, though: all this `gh`-extenstion-facilitated developer experience talk is bit experimental and intended only as food for thought.
+A big disclaimer, though: all this `gh`-extension-facilitated developer experience talk is bit experimental and intended only as food for thought.
 Context and nuance matters, do your own thinkin'/assessin', your mileage may vary, maybe [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), etc.

 ## Further reading